geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 OutcomeIDs have the format `outcome-<country>-<postal>-<gardenNum>-<outcomeNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

 Each Outcome entity is associated with exactly one Planting entity.
-To help indicate this, the `<outcomeNum>` is always the same as the associated Planting's `<plantingNum>`.
 (Note that the converse is not true: a Planting entity need not be associated with an Outcome entity, since the Gardener might not choose to record any Outcome data.)

 #### Field validation